Privacy Policy

 If you are unhappy with the way in which we have handled your personal data please contact us using the details below.

 Please let us know if you have any queries or concerns about the way that your personal data is being processed by us by contacting us on the details below.
 You are also entitled to make a complaint to the Information Commissioner’s Office.
-For further information see the Information Commissioner’s guidance here https://ico.org.uk/for-the-public/personal-information.
+For further information see the Information Commissioner’s guidance here https://ico.org.uk/make-a-complaint/.

 11. Data retention